darasus/ai-blog/content/python-the-language-for-image-processing.md

   popular open-source library for computer vision that can be used with Python.
   You can also create GUIs using libraries like Tkinter or WXPython that can run on Windows, macOS, or Linux.
+intro: >-
+  Computer vision and image processing are key to enabling machines to understand the world.
+For example, modern cars can detect pedestrians with cameras rather than other sensors because the camera can identify them as non-moving objects that are smaller than usual trees and have different reflectivity from typical road markings.

+  This article covers Python, an increasingly popular language for image processing tasks.
+It’s a dynamic language like Ruby, which makes it easier to read and write programs.
+Furthermore, Python includes several useful libraries for image processing such as OpenCV (Computer Vision) and PIL (Python Imaging Library).
+If you’re new to programming, check out our article on Why Python is a Great First Programming Language.
 ---

 ## Introduction to Image Processing